WICG/performance-memory/explainer.md

 ### Comprehensive measurements

 Web developers will be optimizing their websites to minimize the number returned by getMemoryEstimate.
-Browser vendors must return comprehensive measurements.
+To prevent improper optimizations, browser vendors must return comprehensive measurements.

 For example, if the implementation of getMemoryEstimate reported memory usage for small strings but not large strings, this would pressure web developers to